Variable weather and some good judgement

 Going up to the pass from the north, it’s a nice mountain road with only a few tight curves.
 At the top there’s a good view towards the corner of Lake Wakatipu and Queenstown.
 The road down is a bit steeper and the final section is a series of seven hairpins that were much more fun going the other way.

 Queenstown was everything I expected only worse.
 About 10km of resort development along the lake, full of hotels, boutiques, bars, restaurants, and a huge number of businesses proclaiming “adventure” in their names.
-Also uncountable tour buses stopping every few hundred meters to let their groups off for the next photo op, and large crowds of people in or next to drinking establishments where I think some kind of sports event was on TV.
+Also uncountable tour buses stopping every few hundred meters to let their groups off for the next photo op, and large crowds of people in or around drinking establishments where I think some kind of sports event was on TV.
 It was like somebody managed to capture the worst of Park City and South Lake Tahoe, combine them, then add in the busloads of tourists you’d find in places like Yosemite on summer weekends.

 [I’m told that things are worst during the last few weeks of this “shoulder” season and that many of the tiki-tourists will disappear next week only to return in April when things get cheaper again.]

 Queenstown has declared itself the “Adventure Capital of the World,” and at some time in the past that might have been true, but today they use a different definition than I do.
-Like any good amusement park, they have perfected the illusion of adventure, but everything is perfectly choreographed and controlled so you’re rarely in a position to make a mistake that could get you hurt, and you’re all-but guaranteed to return to your hotel safe, sound and perfectly on schedule.
+Like any good amusement park, they have perfected the illusion of adventure, but everything is choreographed and controlled so you’re rarely in a position to make a mistake that could get you hurt; you’re all-but guaranteed to return to your hotel safe, sound and perfectly on schedule.
 Adventure Disneyland.
 Not my thing.
 I moved on.

 On to Glenorchy